Hosei Kijima

-Hosei Kijima (木島 萌生, Kijima Hōsei) is a Japanese professional soccer player who plays as a midfielder for Major League Soccer club D.C.
+Hosei Kijima (木島 萌生, Kijima Hōsei) is a Japanese professional footballer who plays as a midfielder for Major League Soccer club D.C.
 United.

 Early life and career

 Kijima spent his early childhood in Yokohama and attended an international school where English was spoken.
 Inspired by the success of Japanese tennis player Kei Nishikori and after learning that he had attended IMG Academy, a sport-focused boarding school in Bradenton, Florida, United States, Kijima attended an IMG summer camp in 2014 and then enrolled fulltime at age 12.
 He went on to play college soccer at Wake Forest, where he scored 9 goals and assisted 10 in 63 games over 4 seasons.